Do You Have Defective Products?

-If you’ve received a defective product from your Chinese manufacturer, the Guided Imports China Quality Control team is here to help.
-In this article we’ll cover what you can, and most likely, can’t do…
+If you’ve received a defective product from your Chinese manufacturer, this article is here to help.
+We’ll cover what you can, and most likely, can’t do…

 So you’ve received a shipment of goods manufactured in China, only to find that they’re defective and don’t pass quality control.
 How do you go about returning them for a refund?